Contact Lenses at CLEI

-At the Cornea and Laser Eye Institute patients undergo an advanced comprehensive evaluation using sophisticated technologies to optimize results.
+At the Cornea and Laser Eye Institute, patients undergo an advanced comprehensive evaluation using sophisticated technologies to optimize results.
 Using this evaluation, your individual needs can be matched to the proper specialty contact lens to achieve the best outcome.
-This advanced ocular examination will typically take a couple hours to complete.
-Once this baseline information is gathered the lens design and fitting process can begin.
+This advanced ocular examination will typically take a couple of hours to complete.
+Once this baseline information is gathered, the lens design and fitting process can begin.

 The Lens Design and Fitting Process

-During your initial evaluation the lens design process will begin.
+During your initial evaluation, the lens design process will begin.
 Just like a fingerprint, each eye has its own unique contour.
 There is even a significant difference in the shape when comparing the 2 eyes of the same individual.
 Specialty contact lenses are tailored to the anatomy, physiology, and visual needs of your individual eyes.
-From the lens materials, physical lens parameters, and optics, the process is aimed at determining and creating lenses to achieve these three goals; improved vision, ample comfort, and optimum health.
+From the lens materials, physical lens parameters, and optics, the process aims to determine and create lenses to achieve these three goals; improved vision, ample comfort, and optimum health.
 There are several techniques used in the process to design your lenses.

 Diagnostic Set Design

-The classic way to fit and design specialty contact lenses is by use of a diagnostic contact lens set.
+The classic way to fit and design specialty contact lenses is by using a diagnostic contact lens set.
 A series of lenses with varying curvatures are placed on the eye.
-The alignment of the lens is evaluated and during the design process modification to the lenses are made based on the observations and on eye performance.
+The lens’s alignment is evaluated, and during the design process, modifications to the lenses are made based on the observations and eye performance.
 At the Cornea and Laser Eye Institute, Dr. Gelles has over 100 different diagnostic contact lens sets at his disposal, yielding well over 2,500 unique lens designs.
-In contrast the average practitioner may have 1 to 3 diagnostic sets.
+In contrast, the average practitioner may have 1 to 3 diagnostic sets.

 Scan Based Design

 An additional approach is the use of scan based specialty contact lens design.
-By using a highly specialized devices to scan the ocular shape, this data is used to create a digital model of the eye.
+Using highly specialized devices to scan the ocular shape, this data is used to create a digital model of the eye.
 At the CLEI Center for Specialty Contact Lenses, Dr. Gelles has access to 4 devices capable of capturing this data, while the average practitioner will not have access to these devices.
-Once this model is created Dr. Gelles will use a specialized computer aided design software to create a lens unique to the contour of the eye.
+Once this model is created, Dr. Gelles will use specialized computer aided design software to create a lens unique to the eye’s contour.

 Impression Based Design

 Another approach is the technique of ocular impressions.
-Using a specialized gel, a impression of the eye is obtained.
+Using a specialized gel, an impression of the eye is obtained.
 This impression is then 3D scanned, creating a digital model of the eye.
-Using this model and highly specialized computer aided design programs a completely bespoke lenses can be created.
+Using this model and highly specialized computer aided design programs, completely bespoke lenses can be created.
 Dr. Gelles has been a pioneer in this technique.
-He was the first to perform it in the north eastern United States and is currently the only doctor trained to do so in the state of New Jersey.
+He was the first to perform it in the northeastern United States and is currently the only doctor trained to do so in New Jersey.
 Less than 0.1% of practitioners in the world are trained on this technique.

-Once the initial visit is complete your individualized specialty contact lenses will be fabricated.
-The lenses will typically take 1-2 weeks before they arrive in office for the final verification process prior to being dispensed.
+Once the initial visit is complete, your individualized specialty contact lenses will be fabricated.
+The lenses will typically take 1-2 weeks before they arrive in the office for the final verification process before being dispensed.

 Derived Specialty Contact Lenses

-Both are custom made scleral lenses derived from diagonic fitting, scan based or impression based data.
+Both are custom made scleral lenses derived from diagnostic fitting, scan based, or impression based data.
 Both lenses lead to a successful result.
 Though the examples above are of scleral lenses, these scan and impression data derived lenses can be applied to other lens types such as custom soft lenses, hybrid lenses, and corneal GP lenses.

 The Lens Dispense and Training Session

 Once the lens parameters have been verified, the lenses can be dispensed at the application and removal training session.
-At this visit patients are trained on safe methods for contact lens handling, application and removal of the lenses, and methods of cleaning the lenses.
-Additionally your prescribed specialty contact lens cleaning solutions routine will be reviewed.
+At this visit, patients are trained on safe methods for contact lens handling, application and removal of the lenses, and cleaning the lenses.
+Additionally, your prescribed specialty contact lens cleaning solutions routine will be reviewed.

-Once adequate technique and understanding of lens care has been demonstrated, you can take your new specialty contact lenses home.
+Once adequate technique and understanding of lens care have been demonstrated, you can take your new specialty contact lenses home.

 The Lens Follow Up Evaluations

-After wearing the lenses daily, for approximately 1-2 weeks, a follow up visit will take place.
+After wearing the lenses daily, a follow-up visit will take place in approximately 1-2 weeks.
 These visits are aimed at evaluating the performance of the lenses.
-If the lens design need to be modified, another set of lenses will be fabricated, verified and dispensed.
-Generally more complex cases require more lens revisions.
+If the lens design needs to be modified, another set of lenses will be fabricated, verified, and dispensed.
+Generally, more complex cases require more lens revisions.

 The Lens Optics

-Toward the end of the lens follow up evaluations the addition of highly customized optics may be utilized to further improve your vision.
+Toward the end of the lens follow-up evaluations, highly customized optics may be utilized to improve your vision further.
 These optics may include blended optics to increase near reading capability or optics to correct for astigmatism to improve clarity.
-For those with irregular corneas or those with extraordinary vision requirements the addition of wavefront guided higher order aberration correcting optics on scleral lenses can further improve your vision over traditional optics.
+For those with irregular corneas or those with extraordinary vision requirements, the addition of wavefront guided higher order aberration correcting optics on scleral lenses can further improve your vision over traditional optics.

 Vision Simulation of an Irregular Cornea Condition

-A irregular cornea creates a type of blurred vision that can be described as distorted, overlapping, or ghosted and is also responsible for glare, flare and halos.
-These visual distortions are called an higher order aberrations.
+An irregular cornea creates blurred vision that can be described as distorted, overlapping, or ghosted and is also responsible for glare, flare, and halos.
+These visual distortions are called higher order aberrations.
 Glasses and standard soft are not effective in correcting or improving vision from these aberrations.

 Traditional Optics over an Irregular Cornea Condition

 When a specialty contact lens is worn over an irregular cornea, the lenses create a smooth refractive surface that masks the corneal surface.
-The traditional optics of the lenses will then typically provide ample clarity to your vision by significantly reducing the higher order aberrations.
+Traditional lens optics will typically provide ample clarity to your vision by significantly reducing the higher order aberrations.
 Occasionally this improvement may, despite all efforts, be unable to satisfy your visual requirements.

 Wavefront Guided Higher Order Aberration Correcting Optics over an Irregular Cornea Condition.

-The process of lens refinement will repeat until a combination of improved vision, ample comfort, and optimum health is achieved and the lenses can be finalized.
-Once a final pair of lenses is achieved, follow up examinations must be scheduled to ensure your ocular health and condition of your lenses are maintained.
+The lens refinement process will repeat until a combination of improved vision, ample comfort, and optimum health is achieved, and the lenses can be finalized.
+Once a final pair of lenses is achieved, follow up examinations must be scheduled to ensure your ocular health and the condition of your lenses are maintained.